lj-ditrapani/SWE430/markdown/example2.markdown

 it would be nice to have a helper function that, given a string, a two character string, and a replacement substring, would return a string with the first occurrence of the two character string replaced with the replacement substring.
 Let's create a helper function named `replaceTwoCharacters()` that does exactly that.

-Write test for `replaceTwoCharacters`
+Before we write the production code for `replaceTwoCharacters()`, we write a test for it.

     // test.js
     test('Replace Two Characters', function() {